 It seems to me that we all have different strengths of “fix it” tendencies than others.
 Despite being very well-meaning, sometimes offering a fix-it solution can actually have the opposite of the intended effect.

-A friend of mine is very much a Mr. Fix-it type, and it’s been an ongoing issue that he will make a well-meaning attempt to fix the problem I’m talking about, and I’ll get upset because I feel invalidated (you can read more here about how not to be supportive).
+A friend of mine is very much a Mr. Fix-it type, and it’s been an ongoing issue that he will make a well-meaning attempt to fix the problem I’m talking about, and I’ll get upset because I feel invalidated.
 My own Ms. Fix-it tendencies are most likely to kick in when Nurse Ashley has something to say, and I recognize that I need to put more effort into making sure that stays in check.

 What to consider before giving advice

-Don’t get me wrong, I’m good with getting advice, but it does show that what seems like a request for advice may not have originally been intended that way, whether the advice ends up being welcomed or not.
+It’s okay if people want to give advice, but it does show that what seems like a request for advice may not have originally been intended that way.

 It’s also useful to consider is how much is known about the context.
 I find it fascinating when people who aren’t familiar with me or my blog at all will read a single post and comment with advice that doesn’t even remotely apply to me, which of course they wouldn’t realize because they don’t know me from a hole in the ground.

 Another potentially tricky situation is when someone explicitly asks for advice but then doesn’t seem to be receptive to advice when it’s actually given.
 Was the request for advice not genuine to begin with, or is it factors on the advice-giver’s side that are unwelcome?
 Or some of both?
 That’s a particularly tough situation to navigate because it seems likely that both people involved aren’t feeling that great about the interaction.